 Tax you will pay

-Extra tax charges or restrictions may apply if your pension savings exceed the lifetime allowance (currently £1 million), or if you have reached age 75 and have less lifetime allowance available than the value of the pension pot you want to cash in.
-See our guide on the Lifetime allowance for pension savings.
+Extra tax charges or restrictions might apply if your pension savings exceed the lifetime allowance (currently £1,073,100), or if you have reached age 75 and have less lifetime allowance available than the value of the pension pot you want to cash in.

 Tax relief on future pension savings